 “ACT was established three years ago to improve the ecosystem for conducting clinical trials in Canada,” stated PJ Devereaux, ACT Co-Chair, PHRI Deputy Director and Senior Scientist.

-“ACT has implemented a Data and Samples Sharing Agreement in over 45 Canadian centres, it has funded 20 Canadian community hospitals embedding study personnel in these hospitals to facilitate bring trials to these communities, held 5 research competitions to fund randomized clinical trials, initiated an competition to select a group to run a single national Research Ethics Board review and approval process with strict timelines, and many other initiatives.
+“ACT has implemented a Data and Samples Sharing Agreement in over 45 Canadian centres, it has funded 20 Canadian community hospitals embedding study personnel in these hospitals to facilitate bring trials to these communities, held 5 research competitions to fund randomized clinical trials, initiated a competition to select a group to run a single national Research Ethics Board review and approval process with strict timelines, and many other initiatives.
 ACT has also invested in trails evaluating Canadian biotechnologies.
 Our goal is to advance healthcare in Canada and beyond, through funding high-impact clinical trials and supporting biotech solutions.”

 Since its launch in 2023, PHRI has been an integral part of this consortium as the coordinating center and one of the clinical trial units.